D4Cube/interactive-human-body-mapping/README.md

-# Interactive Human Body Mapping Tool
+# Interactive Human Body Mapping

 This project is a desktop application module developed in C# that allows users to select specific body regions through an interactive human body diagram.